thinkaliker/rshell/README.md

 #### Bugs

 - memory leaks
-- using ./ for current directory does not work
+- using ./ only works in the current directory and not any subfolders
 - using ~ anywhere does not work
 - cannot perform input/output redirection or piping.
 - non-functioning connectors (||, &&)